 Youth International is an experiential learning program that combines authentic international travel, cross-cultural exchange, home stays, community service work, and outdoor expeditions.
 Through a balanced combination of experiences, Youth International team members are set up for an intense and dynamic first-hand education about the region in which they are traveling.
 At the same time, they are presented with a unique environment for self-discovery.

 Youth International has been sending groups on learning adventures abroad since 1997, and offers single-country programs of approximately one month in length.
 Trips run twice each year starting in late November and late April.
 Teams of fourteen peers between the ages of 18 and 25 travel with two group leaders, exploring the cultures of either Nepal, Kenya, Ecuador (and the Galapagos Islands), or India.

 Youth International is accredited by the Gap Year Association and affiliated with Western Colorado University.

 ► Read our COVID-19 program and booking policy updates here.

 Live in homes with local people.
 Understand their life by living it yourself.
-There is normally at least one home stay in every country, and often more.
-On average, participants live with host families for about one third of the trip.
-Home stays often will be extremely basic and in remote villages where there is no electricity, running water, or other basic amenities.
-There will also be some city home stays.
-Accommodations also include hostels, camping, sleeping on trains, in temples, and more!
+There are normally two home stays in every country, and sometimes more.
+Participants typically exeriencec at least one urban home stay and one rural home stay.
+On average, you will live with host families for about one third of the trip.
+Conditions in some home stays are very basic, especially those in remote villages where there may be no electricity, running water, or other basic amenities.
+Accommodation will also include hostels, camping, sleeping on trains, in temples, and more!

 Experience first-hand how people live, work, eat, and play.
 Participate in tribal rituals.
-Go on a spiritual quest.
-Meditate while on retreat with Tibetan monks.
-Visit ancient temples and spectacular historical sites, such as the Taj Mahal or Machu Picchu.
-Explore some of the world’s greatest cities, such as Delhi, Bangkok, Kathmandu, La Paz, Cuzco, Quito, Nairobi, Dar es Salam, and more.
+Embark on a spiritual journey.
+Visit ancient temples, ruins, and a long list of UNESCO World Heritage sites.
+Explore some of the world’s greatest cities, such as Kathmandu, Pokhara, Delhi, Jaipur, Quito, Cuenca, Nairobi, Mombasa and more.